AVSLab/basilisk/docs/source/Support/bskReleaseNotes.rst

   to the spacecraft hub.
 - Added :ref:`solarArrayReference` to compute the reference angle and angle rate for a rotating solar array.
 - Update python dependency documentation and check to not use ``conan`` version 2.0.0 for now
+- Changed the ``SpinningBodyStateEffector`` module name to :ref:`spinningBodyOneDOFStateEffector`.
+- Added the ability to lock the axis on the :ref:`spinningBodyOneDOFStateEffector` module.
+- Added two new unit tests to :ref:`spinningBodyOneDOFStateEffector`.

 Version 2.1.6 (Jan.
 21, 2023)
 -----------------------------